iiasa/message-ix-models/doc/global/source/energy/policy.rst

    2. Energy shares
    3. Capacity or generation targets
    4. Macro-economic targets
 A detailed description of the methodological implementation of the NDCs in the global energy model, along with an extensive list of the energy-related targets considered can be found in Rogelj et al. (2017) :cite:`rogelj_indc_2017`.

+..
+TODO complete the following.
+See iiasa/message_doc#42

-Additional policies implemented in the model can also be found in ('what reference for the CD_Links related policies?`)
+   Additional policies implemented in the model can also be found in ('what reference for the CD_Links related policies?`).

 Emission targets
 ----------------